open-xml-templating/docxtemplater/docs/source/faq.rst

 document, or what is the page number at the current tag position.

-This is something that will never be achievable with docxtemplater, because docxtemplater is only a templating engine : it does know how to parse the docx format.
-However, it has no idea on how the docx is rendered at the end : the width, height of each paragraph determines the number of pages in a document.
+This is something that will never be achievable with docxtemplater, because docxtemplater is only a templating engine: it does know how to parse the docx format.
+However, it has no idea on how the docx is rendered at the end: the width, height of each paragraph determines the number of pages in a document.

 Since docxtemplater does not know how to render a docx document, (which